 EF has given Kathy a way to connect with others who understand her condition and what she is going through.
 At support groups, Kathy has access to a group of people who understand her, with whom she feels comfortable to talk with, listen to, and have meaningful conversations with.
 She attributes this to helping her understand some of her own emotions and to helping others understand theirs.

 As Kathy says, “You never know what challenges you may face.
-I hope to always be a part of the Epilepsy Foundation.”
+I hope to always be a part of Epilepsy Florida.”